Guide: deny-others rules

 - Note: If

-is omitted, the scope is all traffic to/from the target network.
-This is very broad and usually desired only ifdeny-all-except
+withinis omitted, the scope is all traffic to/from the target network.
+This is very broad and usually desired only ifdeny-all-exceptis also very comprehensive.

 # ...